SAP-samples/teched2023-AD266/exercises/ex2/README.md

 - [ ] 🔨**Un-comment all Java code in the `RegistrationServiceHandler` class.**

-Now the project is ready to be built.
+Now the project is ready to be built. // Missing return statement in RegistrationServiceHandler#getTechEdEvent()

 - [ ] 🔨**Compile the application using `mvn compile`.**

-You should see the generated classes under the new `srv/src/gen/java/cloudsdk.gen.registrationservice` directory.
+You should see the generated classes within the new `srv/src/gen/java/cloudsdk.gen.registrationservice` directory.

 In the next step we will use the generated client to  write and run queries for the remote OpenAPI service.

-## 2.3 Use the typed client to consume remote OpenAPI service
+## 2.3 Use the Typed Client to Consume Remote OpenAPI Service

-### 2.3.1 Writing the query
+### 2.3.1 Writing the Query

 Let's start using the generated client in the `RegistrationServiceHandler`.
 The generated code comprises two parts:

-- API classes that provide one method for each API operation
+- API classes that provide one method for each API operation.
-- Model classes that represent the data structures used by the API
+- Model classes that represent the data structures used by the API.

 In our case we have just one API class and two model classes:

-- API class: `EventRegistrationApi`
+- API class: `EventRegistrationApi`.
-- Model classes: `Event` and `Session`
+- Model classes: `Event` and `Session`.

 We'll make use of the API class to obtain the list of available events and select the event we are interested in.